 This package of strategies and measures considers gender as part of RRI and fosters measures to improve equal opportunities and career development alike (link).

 The Report on the Implementation of the GAP shows that these measures were successful on several levels.
 The monitoring on gender balance and distribution has demonstrated that the overall gender balance in the HBP is comparable with related European fields of science and career levels and that the proportion of women in leadership positions has increased.
 On the level of individuals, for example, all participants of the mentoring programme gave positive feedback and could greatly benefit from it both professionally and personally.

-In the three years to come, the last phase of the HBP, these activities for gender mainstreaming and diversity management will thus be continued and complemented by further measures.
+In the last phase of the HBP, these activities for gender mainstreaming and diversity management are thus continued and complemented by further measures.
 This shows that the HBP is committed to enhance diversity, driven by the appreciation that equal opportunities across different cultures, disciplines, tasks, and sexes contribute to excellence, innovation, and collaboration.

-The HBP celebrates the International Women’s Day by publicly announcing that the HBP leaders have signed a letter of personal commitment to enhance equal opportunities and inclusiveness.
+The HBP celebrated the International Women’s Day 2020 by publicly announcing that the HBP leaders have signed a letter of personal commitment to enhance equal opportunities and inclusiveness.

-The members of the Science and Infrastructure Board (SIB) endorsed the letter and the attachments, which comprise a vision, the mission to follow the cascade model and a checklist (link).
+The members of the Science and Infrastructure Board (SIB) endorsed the letter and the attachments, which comprise a vision, the mission to follow the cascade model and a checklist .